criteo/cuttle/README.md

 The scheduler gets the workflow as input and starts producing [Executions](https://criteo.github.io/cuttle/api/com/criteo/cuttle/Execution.html) for it.
 Because the workflow allows to express some dependencies via the DAG, a classical scheduler will start by executing root jobs, and then follow the dependencies until the graph is fully executed.

 But more sophisticated schedulers can exist.
-Cuttle comes with a [TimeSeries](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeries.html) scheduler that executes the whole graph accross time partitions.
+Cuttle comes with a [TimeSeries](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeries.html) scheduler that executes the whole graph across time partitions.
 For example it can execute the graph hourly or daily.
-And it can even execute it accross different time partitions such as a daily job depending on several executions of an hourly job.
+And it can even execute it across different time partitions such as a daily job depending on several executions of an hourly job.

 The input context given to the side effect function depends of the scheduling.
 For example the input for a time series job is [TimeSeriesContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesContext.html) and contains basically the start and end time for the partition for which the job is being executed.